-We intend to release our inaugural annual ESG Report in the Summer of 2022.
-This report, as well as other ESG related disclosures are and will be available on our "Stockholder Information" page at cathaygeneralbancorp.com.
-Our website, ESG Report, and ESG related disclosures are not part of or incorporated into this proxy statement.
+Our Sustainability Report, as well as other ESG related disclosures are available at www.cathaygeneralbancorp.com.
+Our website, the Sustainability Report, and ESG related disclosures are not part of or incorporated into this proxy statement.

 COMMUNICATIONS WITH BOARD OF DIRECTORS